Last updated: October 22, 2024

 The YAML configuration file stores both the table details and checks configurations.

-In this example, we have set three maximum percentage thresholds levels for the check:
+In this example, we have set the maximum percentage threshold level for the check:

 - error: 25.0%